itsbonczek/kingpin/README.md

 Kingpin's algorithm works in two steps (phases):

-1. At the first step it produces a cluster grid.
+1. The first step produces a cluster grid by querying a 2-d tree.
-2. At the second step algorithm performs a merger of the clusters in this cluster grid that visually overlap.
+2. The second step merges clusters in this cluster grid that visually overlap.

 ## Versions